szhorvat/IGraphM/SUPPORT.md

     This message will be shown in the following situations:

     - IGraph/M is not installed.
-Please follow the installation instructions above carefully.
+Please follow [the installation instructions](README.md) carefully.

     - IGraph/M is not compatible with your system.
-Please review the requirements in the Installation section above.
+Please review [the system requirements](README.md).
 Additional symptoms will be that `PacletFind["IGraphM"]` returns `{}` but `PacletFind["IGraphM", "MathematicaVersion" -> All, "SystemID" -> All]` returns a non-empty list.

   * **"Cannot open ``LTemplate`LTemplatePrivate` ``"**